-- 5.21 Inclusion - 5.22 The Inclusion service is a part of the Midlands Partnership NHS Foundation Trust (MPFT).
-There are three main strands to Inclusion services: for the purpose of this review the focus is on the provision of treatment for drug and alcohol abuse in the community.
-During 2014 2018, the clinical recording system used by the Inclusion Service was transferred from HALO to ILLY.
-This was due to a change in provider of alcohol and drug recovery services, and that in the period of time dated 2014-15, when the Inclusion Service was using the HALO clinical records system, this system did not have the ability to capture attachments and was a reason for changing the system to ILLY.
-The introduction of ILLY improved the recording of clinical contacts as it provided the service with the facility to upload documentation. - 5.23 Jasmin described her substance of misuse / dependence as alcohol.
+5.22 The Inclusion service is a part of the Midlands Partnership NHS Foundation Trust (MPFT).
+Jasmin described her substance of misuse / dependence as alcohol.
 Jasmin stated that she had first consumed alcohol at the age of 18 years and at the time of her referral was drinking 15 units daily.
+Jasmin did not disclose any history or current use of mental health treatment services

+5.23 Inclusion Episode 1:

-Jasmin did not disclose any past history or current use of mental health treatment services - 5.24 At the time of her first contact with the Inclusion Service, Jasmin was aged 51 years.
-Jasmin only provided limited information about her family, but did disclose that her mother and boyfriend were supportive and her Inclusion clinical records indicate that she spent periods of time on holiday with her sister who lived in Spain.
-Jasmin did not disclose the length of her relationship with her partner.
-She informed the Inclusion Service that she did not have any children and it was recorded within the Inclusion clinical records system that neither Jasmin nor any relations had any safeguarding issues.
-Jasmin was not listed as being a vulnerable adult during her contact with the Inclusion service 2014-2015 or 2018.
-There is evidence that in the context of a comprehensive risk assessment that Jasmin was specifically asked about her safeguarding needs and that she reported that in 2009/10 she did experience some emotional abuse from an ex-partner but denied any forms of abuse since that time; there was no evidence to question this. - 5.25 Inclusion Episode 1: - 5.26 Jasmin was assessed and accepted by the Inclusion service in April 2014 for alcohol recovery support and alcohol psychosocial interventions.
-She was discharged in April 2015 as her treatment had been completed and she was assessed as being alcohol free. - 5.27 Jasmin attended her first appointment with the Inclusion service in April 2014.
-She was observed to have two black eyes which Jasmin stated she had sustained when she tried to get items from the top shelf at home and products that fell on her.
-Jasmin did not present at any future appointments during this or any future treatment episodes with any visible injuries, nor did she mention any further incidents of injury.
-Jasmin at no time during this treatment episode suggest that she had any safeguarding issues.
-It does not appear in the IMR however, that Jasmin was specifically asked about the injuries and as to whether the injuries had been as a result of an assault.
+- 5.24 Jasmin was assessed and accepted by the Inclusion service in April 2014 for alcohol recovery support and alcohol psychosocial interventions.
+She was discharged in April 2015 as her treatment had been completed and she was assessed as being alcohol free. - 5.25 Jasmin attended her appointment with the Inclusion service in April 2014.
+She was observed to have two black eyes which Jasmin stated she had sustained when she tried to get items from the top shelf at home and products than fell on her.
+This is consistent with the information that Jasmin had given to her GP regarding the cause of her injuries.
+Jasmin did not present at any future appointments during this or any future treatment episodes with any visible injuries.
+Nor did she mention any further incidents of injury. - 5.26 Jasmin at no time during this treatment episode suggested that she had any safeguarding issues.
+It does not appear in the IMR however, that Jasmin was specifically asked as to whether the injuries had been as a result of an assault.
 The Inclusion IMR states that as there was no indication of any domestic abuse concerns, that this was not a consideration, but if there was any identified background then the question would have been asked.
 Agencies receive training regarding domestic abuse and coercion and control.
-On this occasion Jasmin had attended her appointment with black eyes but professionals accepted the explanation given from Jasmin without any additional follow up or probing.
+On this occasions CGL identified that Jasmin had attended her appointment with black eyes but appeared to accept the explanation given from Jasmin without any additional follow up or probing.
 Professional curiosity is a phrase often used with professionals where it identifies that the 'questions should always be asked'.
 There is a concern that some professionals do not feel that they are able or comfortable to ask additional or even direct or probing questions towards people they interact with, even in this case where there are visible injuries.